LAST UPDATED: April 12, 2021

 - Clean tough stains.
 Pressure washers come with different pressure settings to handle light-, medium-, and heavy-duty tasks.
 Tough stains like oil, grease, or grime fall in the line of heavy-duty tasks, which a high-pressure washer can blast off your car.
 Some washers also come with accessories like scrubbers and soap applicators that make removing tough stains an easy job.

-- Time-saving.
+- Saves time.
 On average, it takes about 10 minutes to clean your car on low pressure.
 Heavy-duty cleaning may take double that time, but if you know how to work the machine, it’s almost impossible to spend more than an hour cleaning your car.

 - Cost effective.
 You have probably spent a lot of money in the past when hiring a professional cleaner to get rid of tough stains on your car.
 A car pressure washer helps you save money as you can take care of the cleaning task yourself.